 - Check boxes near the eftpos terminal containing leaflets and charity donations,

-- Be alert to any changes to the area around the eftpos terminal - they may mean a hidden camera, and
+- Be alert to any changes to the area around the eftpos terminal - they may mean a hidden camera or skimming device, and

 - Make sure your surveillance camera covers the area in which your eftpos terminal is located, but is not able to record PINs being entered by your customers.